dCache/dcache-book2/intouch.md

-HOW TO WORK WITH SECURED DCACHE
+HOW TO WORK WITH SECURED dCache
 -------------------------------

 If you want to copy files into dCache with GSIdCap, SRM or WebDAV with certificates you need to follow the instructions in the section [above](#authentication-and-authorization-in-dcache).